Last updated 11:00 am MST, Sept. 21, 2020

 On this page, find links for unemployment benefits, food and housing assistance, the employee emergency fund, and other information.

 Determining Your Furlough and Effect on Pay

-Please review the following information related to your gross annualized pay and position to learn the furlough time that you will take and the associated effect on pay.
-Employees whose annualized pay is less than $44,500 are exempt from the program.
+Please review the following information related to your full-time (1.0 FTE) gross annualized pay and position to learn the furlough time that you will take and the associated effect on pay.
+Employees whose full-time (1.0 FTE) gross annualized pay is less than $44,500 are exempt from the program.

 Supervisors and unit leaders, you play an important role in planning and managing the Furlough Program.
 Review our guidance page for ideas and information to help you in developing plans.

 Supervisors can offer flexibility based on operational needs and the needs of employees.
 For assistance with developing plans, supervisors can contact their Human Resources Organizational Consultant.

 To document the use of furlough time, enter the number of hours taken on your timesheet in UAccess Employee.

 If you are eligible to accrue vacation and/or sick time, you will continue to accrue vacation and/or sick leave at regular accrual rates based on FTE.

 Summary of Furlough Program Procedure for Business Officers and Support Staff